slyval/guidelines/Guidelines/REST API Guidelines.md

 #### Filtering
 Filtering is also essential when clients want a specific set of results that have a particular attribute or set of attributes.

 To handle filtering, predetermined parameters whose names similar to the attributes of a resource should be used.
-The formatting of the parameters should resemble **?\<attribute_name>=<desired_value>**
+The formatting of the parameters should resemble **?\<attribute_name>=<attribute_value>**

 An example is as follows